SpatialParadox/ParticleRain/README.md

 This is a (mostly) faithful Forge port of the [Particle Rain](https://www.curseforge.com/minecraft/mc-mods/particle-rain) mod for Fabric.

+This will be uploaded to CurseForge as a Forge port of the Particle Rain mod (probably) once alternative login methods are added to the website.

 **NOTICE**: Since this mod spawns particles, it is likely to have a fairly significant impact on performance, especially on lower-end PCs.